-From the Oscar-winning Aardman Productions to the creators of the chart-topping game Plague Inc., the creative industries in Bristol & Bath have a significant cultural impact.
+From the Oscar-winning Aardman Animations to the creators of the chart-topping game Plague Inc., the creative industries in Bristol & Bath have a significant cultural impact.
 Over 800 million people each month watch digital content produced in Bristol & Bath, and 35% of all global natural history television is produced here.

 [Dramatic instrumental music plays in the background] The video shows different footage of productions made out of the South West including Our Planet, Rebecca, Bridgerton, Robin Robin.

 Dr Amy Frost, Senior Curator No.1 Royal Crescent "Featuring in a show, as watched, as influential as Bridgerton has been incredible, we've definitely seen an increase in visitors following other programme and films that Bath has featured in"

 Monty Hill, Co-Founder, Eco Shoots "The kind of impact Netflix has had across the region has been massive really, from hotel bookings to restaurant reservations, through to crew bookings, and supply connections as well."